Zodingliana Ralte

-Zodingliana Adinga Ralte (born 5 May 1995) is an Indian professional footballer who plays as a defender or winger for Aizawl in the I-League.
+Zodingliana Adinga Ralte (born 5 May 1995) is an Indian professional footballer who plays as a defender or winger for I-League club Mohammedan.

 Career

 Early career

 Born in Mizoram, Tochhawng started playing football from the age of seven in his village.
 He was eventually selected to join the Mizoram U14 team for a football festival in Goa.
 From there, Tochhawng was selected for various national team events before joining Shillong Lajong.

 Shillong Lajong

 On 23 October 2013, Tochhawng made his professional debut for Shillong Lajong in an I-League match against Mumbai.
 He came on as a 90th-minute substitute for Cornell Glenn and he earned a yellow-card as Shillong Lajong won 3–2.
 During 2015-16 Shillong Lajong pre season, Zodingliana picked up injury and due to this he missed one months of I-League.

-He returned on 13 February 2016 and played first game for Lajong in 2015-16 I-League season against Aizawl FC which ended in a goal-less draw.
+He returned on 13 February 2016 and played first game for Lajong in 2015–16 I-League season against Aizawl FC which ended in a goal-less draw.